psychoinformatics-de/studyforrest-www/content/pages/about.rst

      Brain Sciences`_ provided support for data acquisition hardware and personnel.

+     Data acquisition was, in part, funded by a grant from the German Research Foundation (DFG) awarded to S.~Pollmann and O.~Speck (DFG PO 548/15-1).

      The Otto-von-Guericke-University_, Magdeburg, Germany.

      The `Leibniz Institute for Neurobiology`_ and the `Combinatorial